microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 - Take actions when a message is reacted (on receipt of an activity with type `MessageReaction`).

 ### Custom trigger
 Custom trigger is a trigger to handle a custom event such as **Emit a custom event**.
-Bots can emit user-defined events using the **Emit a custom event** which will trigger this handler.
+Bots can emit user-defined events using **Emit a custom event** which will trigger this handler.

 ## Anatomy of a trigger
 The basic idea behind a trigger (event handler) is "When (_event_) happens, then do (_actions_)".
 The trigger is a conditional test on an incoming event, while the actions are one or more programmatic steps the bot will take to fulfill the user's request.